rdsea/sys4bigml/tutorials/observability/01-basic-client-server-tracing/README.md

    ```

 3. **Run Jaeger (if not already running):**
-   Ensure your Jaeger instance is running.
+   - Ensure your Jaeger instance is running.
+   - Ensure the docker network is the same between otel-collector and jaeger.
+O.w can use a docker compose file `deployment/app-otel-jaeger.yaml`

 4. **Run the application:**
    Now, your application can send traces to the OpenTelemetry Collector (running on port 4317/4318), which will then forward them to Jaeger.
 The application configuration is the same as in Part 3.

    Run the client a few times, and you should see the traces appearing in the Jaeger UI.
-The service name will be whatever you configured (e.g., `server-auto`).